Longhouse-Systems/LOGOS/README.md

 Understand the whole before judging a part.

-Sovereign Systems
+LongHouse Systems

-LOG-OS is developed by Sovereign Systems, an independent technology and game development group focused on building operating systems for communities and worlds.
+LOG-OS is developed by LongHouse Systems, an independent technology and game development group focused on building operating systems for communities and worlds.

 The broader goal is to build systems that help people: